KrishanBhasin/security-advice/index.md

 ### Other kinds of computers
 - If possible, consider getting a Chromebook.
     - This is a simplified computer, far more secure than an ordinary laptop, that can only run the Chrome browser.
+    - If all you will be doing is managing emails, browsing websites & writing documents in Google Docs, it will easily suffice.

 ## Text Messages